AREKKUSU-hyper/Google-Map-with-geocoding-API/README.md

-# Google-Map-with-geocoding-API
+# Google Map with geocoding API
+Used the Google Geocoding API (to clean up some user-entered geographic locations).
+Cached data in a database to avoid rate limiting and allow restarting.
-Use the Google Places API with a Database and Visualize Data on Google Map
+Visualizing Data on Google Map.